EloySM/EloySM/README.md

 <h1 align="center">Hi , I'm Eloy <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 <p>Hi, I'm Eloy!
 I am a front-end Developer of web.
 I love learing new technology and skills of web, I read articles about technology to be up to date.
-I leaving in Spain right now.
+I living in Spain right now.
 I want to work at others country, talk a lot with all sort of people and know more about this world 😸.</p>

 <h2>🤓 My values</h2>
 <p>🍏 Beginner's mindset and curiosity</p>